Late Pleistocene: Last Ice Age

 The proposed beginning of the late Pleistocene is the end of the Penultimate Glacial Period (PGP) 126 ka when the Riß glaciation (Alpine) was being succeeded by the Eemian (Riß-Würm) interglacial period.
 The Riß-Würm ended 115 ka with the onset of the Last Glacial Period (LGP) which is known in Europe as the Würm (Alpine) or Devensian (Great Britain) or Weichselian glaciation (northern Europe); these are broadly equated with the Wisconsin glaciation (North America), though technically that began much later.

 The Last Glacial Maximum was reached during the later millennia of the Würm/Weichselian, estimated between 26 ka and 19 ka when deglaciation began in the Northern Hemisphere.
 The Würm/Weichselian endured until 16 ka with Northern Europe, including most of Great Britain, covered by an ice sheet.
-The glaciers reached the Great Lakes in North America.
+The glaciers reached Long Island NY (which is the terminal moraine and several recessional moraines) in North America.
 Sea levels fell and two land bridges were temporarily in existence that had significance for human migration: Doggerland, which connected Great Britain to mainland Europe; and the Bering land bridge which joined Alaska to Siberia.

 The last Ice Age was followed by the Late Glacial Interstadial, a period of global warming to 12.9 ka, and the Younger Dryas, a return to glacial conditions until 11.7 ka.
 Paleoclimatology holds that there was a sequence of stadials and interstadials from about 16 ka until the end of the Pleistocene.
 These were the Oldest Dryas (stadial), the Bølling oscillation (interstadial), the Older Dryas (stadial), the Allerød oscillation (interstadial) and finally the Younger Dryas.

 The end of the Younger Dryas marks the boundary between the Pleistocene and Holocene Epochs.
 Hominids in all parts of the world were still culturally and technologically in the Palaeolithic (Old Stone) Age.
 Tools and weapons were basic stone or wooden implements.
 Nomadic tribes followed moving herds.
 Non-nomadics acquired their food by gathering and hunting.

 Africa

 Its present physical geography and climate have changed over time caused by the movement of tectonic plates and volcanoes but glacial cycles and sea level variation have a more significant effect on the vertebrate communities during the Late Pleistocene.

 The Late Pleistocene was the time when most animals evolved to resemble modern-day animals and they managed to live through the Late mid-Pleistocene since there were no extinction events of megafauna until the end of the Late Pleistocene.

-Some species which went extinct at the end of the Late Pleistocene in Southern Africa are the giant warthog, long-horn buffalo, Southern springbok, etc. These species were common because their distribution changed in response to climatic influences on vegetation.
+Some species which went extinct at the end of the Late Pleistocene in Southern Africa are the giant warthog, long-horn buffalo and the Southern springbok.
+These species were common because their distribution changed in response to climatic influences on vegetation.
 Carnivores were more widespread due to their varying habitat requirements.